spookyd/feastIdeasProject/README.md

 undesirable UI.
 I could have tried to implement something on my own using `GeometryReader` or `ScrollViewReader` but this would have required a lot of trial and error.
 For this exercise I am going with the manual option.

+### Image Handling

+There are two challenges with image fetching.
+Lazy Container performance and resource management.

+#### Lazy Container

+The AsyncImage does not cache images.
+Lazy containers recreate and destroy views as they leave and enter a view.
+This causes unacceptable image fetching performance which results in poor UI and multiple network calls.

+#### Introducing 3rd Party Code

+For this project I decided to use a 3rd party library, KingFisher, for the image resource management.
+Given we are not using much of the functionality I would typically opt to avoid the 3rd party but given the tight time limit I accept this dependency.

 ## Weakest Part of the Project:
 What do you think is the weakest part of your project?